 Chimney restoration is vital as it enables your chimney to function efficiently.
 It also prevents damage to your home, as the chimney is a major structural component.

-The benefits of restoring your chimney include:
+The benefits of restoring your chimney include the following:

 Aesthetic appeal – A chimney that looks great makes your house more attractive.
 No one will admire a chimney with spalling bricks, cracked mortar, and a damaged crown.